 In December 1945, Kenneth Haworth's health broke down under the strain of starting the Nottingham Road School, and he signed an irrevocable power of attorney which authorized Tim Sutcliffe to form a Trust to continue the two schools.
 Although prospects were bleak, Tim's enthusiasm and confidence inspired the Advisory Committee of parents, whose co-operation, encouragement, advice and generous financial assistance enabled the schools to remain open.

 Tim married Yolande D'Hotman, a well-known actress and broadcaster, in 1944.
 The Sutcliffes were never blessed with children, and successive generations of schoolboys constituted what was, in effect, their extended 'Clifton' family.
 Tim Sutcliffe was a man of stature in every sense of the word.
-Astute and intelligent, he inspired both pupils and teachers alike, with his his very presence commanded respect.
-Under his strong leadership Clifton quickly established a reputation for excellence, which continues to this day.
-He had a passion for Shakespeare, and held the senior classes enthralled with his participatory style of introducing them to gory, action-packed excerpts from Julius Caesar, Hamlet and Macbeth!
-He was a man of vision, and as early as the mid nineteen-sixties, was a recognised advocate and pioneer of progressive teaching methods.
+Astute and intelligent, he inspired both pupils and teachers alike, and his very presence commanded respect.
+Under his strong leadership, Clifton quickly established a reputation for excellence, which continues to this day.
+He had a passion for Shakespeare, and held the senior classes enthralled with his participatory style of introducing them to gory, action-packed excerpts from Julius Caesar, Hamlet, and Macbeth!
+He was a man of vision, and as early as the mid-nineteen-sixties, was a recognised advocate and pioneer of progressive teaching methods.

 Thomas Seymour was appointed as Headmaster in 1980.
 He hailed from Zimbabwe, where he had been head of the Bulawayo Teachers' Training College.
 A man with a wide knowledge of educational policies and procedures, he had progressive views on discipline, and soon abolished the use of corporal punishment at Clifton.
 During his tenure as Head, some significant developments occurred.
 In 1983 a second storey was added to the old bungalow housing the 'Standard Three' block.
 This provided the school with a spacious library and an adjoining projection room.
 In the same year, cricket nets were erected on the top field and a Music Centre was established.
 Tom Seymour left Clifton in July 1984 and Alan Pass, a master of long standing, took over the reins of leadership until the appointment of Kevin Whitehead in 1985.